 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2011/12 and 2016/17 in City of Darebin in 2016/17 shows the three industries with the highest regional competitive effect in City of Darebin relative to Victoria were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in the City of Darebin shows the three industries with the highest regional competitive effect in the City of Darebin relative to Victoria were:

 The three industries with the lowest regional competitive effect were: